PhilMele/M3Project/README.md

         {%endif%}
     {% endfor %}

-Once grants with an existing application and those without one are identified, can either :
+Once grants with an existing application and those without one are identified, `current_user` can either :
 * Create a new application through `activate_application()` which will create an new application model object and redirect the user to `apply_to_grant()` with the parameters of the current `grand_id` and the newly created `grant_application_id`.
 * Continue the existing application or read an a already submitted application.
 This part is covered in the next section.